-So, assuming you believe you are using FRESH ADHESIVE and you open a bottle and right off the bat you notice the consistency is different.
-Let’s problems solve a few scenarios.
+So, assuming you believe you are using FRESH ADHESIVE and you open a bottle and right away you notice the consistency is different.
+Let’s problem solve a few scenarios.

-1st case scenario – its thick and gooey. = No adhesive should ever be thick and gooey.
+1st case scenario – It's thick and gooey. = No adhesive should ever be thick and gooey.
 It’s either old or was compromised to heat or cold during shipping.
-To best avoid this, choose to ship with signature required, or an address that is delivered inside.
+To best avoid this, choose to ship with signature required or an address that is delivered inside.
 This way there is less of a chance that your adhesive will be exposed to the elements.
-If you are positive that the adhesive wasn’t exposed to the elements, let the company know what is going on.
-It may have been compromised on route to them.
-Sometimes our adhesive get stuck in customs in LA.
+If you are positive that the adhesive wasn’t exposed to the elements; let the company know what is going on.
+It may have been compromised while being shipped to them.
+Sometimes our adhesive gets stuck in customs in LA.
 Customs doesn’t have a climate controlled environment.
 Chances are we are getting lots of calls and will immediately investigate this and get a fresh bottle to you.

 3rd case scenario – your retention is horrible, but your adhesive seems fine. = Are you new to lashing?
 Are your bases attached?
 Are you cleaning the natural lashes well enough?
 Have you educated your clients properly on aftercare?
-It’s very normal for a new tech (1to 6 months of lashing) to experience very poor retention.
-If no change in adhesive is reaping you good retention you may be able to assume it’s your application!
+It’s very normal for a new tech (1 to 6 months of lashing) to experience very poor retention.
+If changing your adhesive doesn't improve your retention you may be able to assume it’s your application!
 We call it adhesive hopping!
 It’s a common scenario (true for me in the beginning) for new techs to keep trying different adhesives for better retention.
-The problem is that you need to work on bettering your application.
+The problem is that you need to work on improving your application.
 If your lashes are not attached at the base you can expect them to last less than a week.
 Same for dirty natural lashes!
 Put forth your efforts in practicing and not charging clients instead of adhesive hopping!
 In the end, you will be better off.
 Trust me, please!!

 4th case scenario – all of a sudden most of your clients are experiencing poorer retention than normal = Is it a change of season?
 Spring allergies will cause many clients eyes to water and they unknowingly are rubbing at night.
 Summer is usually the best retention season unless your client spends a ton of time in the water or is running in very high humidity.
 Fall is the worst by far because humans shed more natural lashes during the fall.
-Also, for some clients Fall allergies are worse than Spring.
-Winter, will depend on the very cold days and where you live.
-If your clients spend any amount of time out in the cold or freezing weather especially after just getting her lashes done their retention will be horrible.
-Remember that cyanoacrylate is fragile.
+Also, for some clients fall allergies are worse in the spring.
+Winter will depend on frequent cold days and where you live.
+If your clients spend any amount of time out in the cold or freezing weather; especially after just getting her lashes done their retention will be horrible.
+Remember that cyanoacrylate are fragile.
 If it freezes or becomes cold it will be very brittle.
 This directly affects the retention of the lashes.
 If you live in a very dry state like Colorado, during the winter you may have issues with curing properly which will cause poor retention.
 All of this can be maddening.
-But, on average if your clients are coming back every 2-3 weeks with 40 to 50 percent of their lashes, give or take 10 percent during a change of season this is normal.
+But, on average if your clients are coming back every 2-3 weeks with 40 to 50 percent of their lashes; give or take 10 percent during a change of season; this is normal.
 You have to factor in all of these conditions.
-If you have a client that is a chronic mascara wearer and complains constantly about poor retention, well FIRE THEM!
-Kidding, (not kidding).
-Lol.
-Bottom line is mascara wearers will always have poor retention.
-There is too much wear and tear cleaning them every day.
+If you have a client that is a chronic mascara wearer and complains constantly about poor retention.
+Mascara wearers will always have poor retention.
+There is too much wear and tear cleaning them everyday.
 Not to mention when they don’t clean them every day the mascara piles on making them heavier than normal.
 Also, when they shower the moisture can get trapped in all the mascara at the base of their extensions and cause the adhesive to mush up.
-So, as far as I’m concerned, these clients can keep quiet or stop wearing mascara daily! (not included are the special occasion mascara wearers).
-Charge chronic mascara wearers for your time, not by the week!
+Charge chronic mascara wearers for your time not by the week!

 Hope this helps.....